 Amores was Ovid’s first complete work of poetry, and is one of his most famous.
 The poems in Amores document the shifting passions and emotions of a narrator who shares Ovid’s name, and who is in love with a woman he calls Corinna.
 In these excerpts, we see two sides of the affair — a declaration of love, and a hot afternoon spent with Corinna.
 Our poet here is Jane Alison, author of Change Me: Stories of Sexual Transformation from Ovid, a new translation of Ovid’s love poetry.

-Hominins and their closest living relative, chimpanzees, diverged approximately 6.5 million years ago on African continent.
+Hominins and their closest living relative, chimpanzees, diverged approximately 6.5 million years ago on the African continent.
 Fossil evidence suggests hominins have migrated away from Africa at least twice since then.
+Crania of the first wave of migrants, such as Neanderthals in Europe and Peking Man in East Asia, show distinct morphological features that are different from contemporary humans (also known as Homo sapiens sapiens).

 By Adam L. Brandt and Alfred L. Roca